Octave-spanning Kerr soliton frequency combs in dispersion- and dissipation-engineered lithium niobate microresonators: Materials and methods

 \textbf{Device fabrication} \\ Dissipative Kerr soliton (DKS) microrings are fabricated on commercial Z-cut thin-film lithium niobate (Z-TFLN) on insulator wafers (NanoLN).
 The wafer stack consists of 600 nm Z-TFLN and 2 $\mu$m thermal oxide atop a 0.525 mm silicon handle.
 Bus and microring waveguides are patterned on hydrogen silsesquioxane (HSQ) resist using electron-beam lithography (EBL).
-An etching process involving numerous iterations of Ar$^+$-based reactive ion etching and wet etching is optimized to steepen waveguide sidewalls (72 degrees) by periodically removing material redeposition acting as an effective etch mask.
+An optimized etching process alternating Ar$^+$-based reactive ion etching and wet etching in SC-1 solution is utilized to steepen waveguide sidewalls ($72\degree$ used in our devices), which symmetrizes the anomalous dispersion profile about the pump frequency.
+Periodic wet etching removes redeposition buildup acting as an effective etch mask, which is responsible for typical shallow sidewalls below $60\degree$ (without angled etching).
 The HSQ resist is stripped with dilute hydrogen-fluoride (HF) solution and the devices are annealed in a high-temperature, oxygen-rich environment.
 Finally, bus waveguides are exposed through manual cleaving, resulting in 6 dB loss per facet, on average.
 We note that our fabrication process reduces device dimensions compared to their initial design, due to extensive wet etching.
-For integrated dispersion $D_{\text{int}}$ comparisons, the measured $D_{\text{int}}$ for an as-designed microring waveguide top width is compared with a simulation assuming a 0.1 $\mu$m-reduced top width.
+For integrated dispersion ($D_{\text{int}}$) comparisons, the measured $D_{\text{int}}$ for an as-designed microring waveguide top width is compared with a simulation assuming a 0.1 $\mu$m-reduced top width.
 For $Q_c$ comparisons, we rely on experimentally fine-tuning the bus waveguide width and coupling gap around a simulated optimal point.